Skip to Content

 Global X Clean Water ETF has a number of positive attributes that may appeal to sustainability-focused investors.

-Global X Clean Water ETF holds itself out to be a sustainable or ESG-focused investment.
-In other words, ESG concerns are central to the investment process of this strategy.
-A fund with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
-One key area of strength for Global X Clean Water ETF is its low Morningstar Portfolio Carbon Risk Score of 9.65 and very low fossil fuel exposure over the past 12 months, which earns it the Morningstar Low Carbon Designation.
+Global X Clean Water ETF has a sustainability or ESG-focused mandate.
+Funds with an ESG-focused mandate are more likely to align with the expectations of an investor who cares about sustainability issues.
+One key area of strength for Global X Clean Water ETF is its low Morningstar Portfolio Carbon Risk Score of 9.64 and very low fossil fuel exposure over the past 12 months, which earns it the Morningstar Low Carbon Designation.
 Thus, the companies held in the portfolio are in general alignment with the transition to a low-carbon economy.

 The fund aims to avoid, or limit exposure to, companies in violation with international norms, such as the UN Global Compact or the Universal Declaration of Human Rights.
-No companies held by Global X Clean Water ETF are recognized as being involved in controversies at a high or severe level.
-From bribery and corruption to workplace discrimination and environmental incidents, controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
+The fund has no exposure to high or severe controversies.
+Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
+Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
-In addition, they can damage the reputation of both companies themselves and their shareholders.
+Such controversies can also damage the reputation of both companies themselves and their shareholders.

 ESG Commitment Level Asset Manager